Furloughing employees - FAQs for employers on the coronavirus job retention scheme

 However, employers are still free to agree a different rate of pay for contractual holiday over and above the statutory minimum holiday entitlement of 5.6 weeks.
 In addition, many employers have asked employees who are still working (i.e. not furloughed) to take cuts in hours and pay.
 In our view it could be open to employers in some circumstances to agree similar pay cuts with staff who are furloughed, particularly where colleagues in similar roles who remain at work have agreed to a pay cut, which could also impact on their holiday pay.

-How will flexible furloughing from 1 July affect holiday?
+How does flexible furloughing affect holiday?

 The guidance also says that employees should not be placed on furlough for a period simply because they are on holiday for that period.
 We believe this means that an employer cannot deliberately move an employee onto furlough instead of work, or move an employee whose furlough period had finished back into the furlough scheme, because they have booked a holiday.
-However, if the employee was already due to be working under the a flexi-furlough arrangement, all holiday time during that period should be treated as furlough.
+However, if the employee was already due to be working under a flexible furlough arrangement, all holiday time during that period should be treated as furlough.